void-inject/My_Automation_Scripts/README.md

 #### Description:

-This Bash script is designed to create a logging mechanism for terminal sessions.
+This script creates a logging mechanism for terminal sessions, making it easier to track and review terminal activity.

 #### Usage: